qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 ## TypeScript and Meta Data

-To output Typescript definitions, use the `qx compile --typescript` command; this will generate meta dxata for every class in every library, and then use the meta data to create a `qxoodoo.d.ts` file.
+To output Typescript definitions, use the `qx compile --typescript` command; this will generate meta data for every class in every library, and then use the meta data to create a `qxoodoo.d.ts` file.

 Meta Data and Typescript are closely linked - you can generate the meta data on its